impillar/AndroidReferences/LiteratureReview.md

 ## Financial App Analysis
  + DroydSeuss: A Mobile Banking Trojan Tracker, TechReport?
 2014 (tool: DroydSeuss)
+ + Mo (bile) money, mo (bile) problems: Analysis of branchless banking applications in the developing world.
+USENIX Security 2015
+ + Security Report of Top 100 Mobile Banking Apps in APAC, AppKnox TechReport 2015
  + An Experimental Evaluation of Vulnerability of Branchless Banking Application in Android Environment, International Journal of Emerging Research in Management & Technology, 2016
+ +  Mobile money in the australasian region-a technical security perspective, International Conference on Applications and Techniques in Information Security 2016
+ + Security Analysis of The Top 500 Global Ecommerce Mobile Apps in USA, AppKnox TechReport 2016
+ + Let’stalkmoney: Evaluating the security challenges of mobile money in the developing world, Annual Symposium on Computing for Development 2016.
- + Repackaging Attack on Android Banking Applications and Its Countermeasures, Wireless Personal Communications
+ + Repackaging Attack on Android Banking Applications and Its Countermeasures, Wireless Personal Communications 2016
  + Breaking Ad-hoc Runtime Integrity Protection Mechanisms in Android Financial Apps, AsiaCCS 2017 (tool: MERCIDroid)
+ + Mo (bile) money, mo (bile) problems: analysis of branchless banking applications.
+ACM Transactions on Privacy and Security (TOPS) 2017
+ + Show Me the Money!
+Finding Flawed Implementations of Third-party In-app Payment in Android Apps, NDSS 2017
+ + Forensic analysis and security assessment of Android m-banking apps, Australian Journal of Forensic Sciences 2018

 ## Race Condition Analysis
  + Effective Race Detection for Event-Driven Programs, OOPSLA 2013 (tool: EventRacer)